Helping Children With Selective Mutism During the Holidays

 Build momentum

 Remember that room or quiet area of the house you chose earlier?
 Know that you can always return to it if you or your child need a break.
-But don’t stay too long — it is important to get your child back out there and keep his engagement up.
-If he is speaking to one member of the family, go ahead and slowly introduce another.
-If he is simply playing and gesturing, that’s okay, too.
-Meet your child where he is at and enjoy the party!
+But don’t stay too long — it is important to get your child back out there and keep their engagement up.
+If they are speaking to one member of the family, go ahead and slowly introduce another.
+If they are simply playing and gesturing, that’s OK, too.
+Meet your child where they are at and enjoy the party!